- About Extension

 Food Pantry Project

-We cooperate with several county agencies to offer Lane County’s Food Pantry Project.
-Trained Extension volunteers work with OSU Extension faculty to help citizens with limited-resources make better use of available foods.
-We show how to prepare nutritious meals from simple, basic foods available from local food pantries.
+The Food Pantry Project trains volunteers to help citizens with limited-resources make better use of available foods.
+Pantry clients learn how to prepare simple, nutritious meals from common foods available from local food pantries.
+This program operates in partnership with FOOD for Lane County and local pantry managers, and is federally funded.